When did the current communications tax structure become effective?

 How does a provider register for a communications tax account?

 Use Form R-1 to register for a communications tax account.

 What forms should I use to remit the tax?
 When are the returns and payments due?

 Effective July 1, 2016 taxpayers must file and make payments electronically using the CT-75 eForm and accompanying Schedule CT-75B, if applicable.
-This eForm is free, secure, and available at any time on the Department’s website.
+This eForm is free, secure, and available at any time on Virginia Tax’s website.
 Payments can be debited from your checking account or made by ACH credit through your bank.
 For more information about initiating ACH credit payments, see our Electronic Payment Guide.